ishaq60/Assignment-1/README.md

-Here's the complete, fully formatted Markdown content combining your original section on `any`, `unknown`, and `never` with the corrected Enums section:
 # Understanding `any`, `unknown`, and `never` in TypeScript

 TypeScript enhances JavaScript by adding static typing, helping developers catch errors early.
 Among its powerful features are three special types: `any`, `unknown`, and `never`.
 Each serves a unique purpose, and understanding their differences is key to writing safer, more maintainable code.